ScieNFT/contracts/README.md

 ## Running the Unit Tests

-To run the unit tests on the contracts:
+Ensure the integrity and correctness of the contracts by running the unit tests:

 ```shell
 yarn install